November 1964 Vietnam floods: Impact and aftermath

 Seven thousand people were killed and over a million people were left homeless by the three typhoons in the central provinces of South Vietnam, with roughly a third of the country affected.
 Early estimates placed the number of homeless across four Vietnamese provinces at between 0.8 and 1.2 million.
 Around 1,000 mm (40 in) of rain fell within the first ten days in November.
 Some areas recorded rainfall for 15 consecutive days.
 Over 20,000 km2 (7,500 mi2) of land was flooded by storms' rains across a 320 km-long (200 mi) strip of the country.
 The deluge was the most severe in at least six decades, obliterating hamlets in mountain valleys and coastal plains and wiping out the central Vietnamese rice crop.
 Some areas experienced total loss of their crops.
 However, the completion of the rice harvest in most areas prior to the flood mitigated losses.
 Flood inundation stood as high as 6 m (20 ft) atop rice-growing areas.
 Thousands of water buffalo also drowned in the flood, comprising part of the significant loss of livestock in Quảng Nam and three other provinces; some areas saw the loss of 80 percent of livestock.

 An estimated 90 percent of property across three provinces were damaged.
 The South Vietnamese press estimated the loss of 54,000 homes.
 Floods destroyed 14,000 homes in Quảng Tín Province and 1,400 homes in Quảng Nam Province; another 36,000 homes were damaged in Quảng Nam.
 Along the coast, ships of the Republic of Vietnam Navy's coastal patrol fleet were either destroyed or damaged.
 United Press International described it as "the worst storm disaster in South Vietnam's history".
 Its scale interrupted the ongoing Vietnam War as the conflict's belligerents aided storm-stricken areas.
 The U.S. and South Vietnamese militaries reported that the flooding inflicting greater losses to their war effort than the Viet Cong had done cumulatively since 1954.
 An American military advisor stated that the floods "hurt [American] communications more than thousands of tons of Viet Cong explosives could have done".
 Floodwaters destroyed bridges and hamstrung rail and truck transportation utilized by the joint forces.
 Roughly 320 km (200 mi) of the only meridional railroad in Vietnam was washed out.
 A bridge linking Da Nang and the insular base of the 2nd Division of the Army of the Republic of Vietnam was washed out.
 South Vietnamese military installations and American supply depots were also damaged by the storms.
-By comparison, American intelligence believed that North Vietnamese guerilla forces sustained fewer losses; the South Vietnamese military believed that underground storehouses and ammunition supplies used by the guerilla forces were damaged by the storm, potentially delaying a winter offensive by at least two months.
+By comparison, American intelligence believed that North Vietnamese guerrilla forces sustained fewer losses; the South Vietnamese military believed that underground storehouses and ammunition supplies used by the guerrilla forces were damaged by the storm, potentially delaying a winter offensive by at least two months.